 A touch of nostalgia and a feminine feel distinguish this fixture named for the iconic jazz singer.
-The brass leaves are hand-shaped by top artisans n Portugal and finished in brushed gold.
+The brass leaves are hand-shaped by top artisans in Portugal and finished in brushed gold.
 A spectacular addition to a two-story entryway or even a bedroom with a cathedral ceiling, the Etta is modern in nature but also reminiscent of a grand era gone by.

 The shirred fabric circle forms a soft base for the beads that form a layered necklace around the frame of the chandelier.
 A ring of brass palm trees adds the exotic element, transforming the entire piece.
 Tailor-made to hang over a plush and luxurious bed or chaise lounge, the Budùr creates an atmosphere of luxury.

 Drops of Light

 A modern chandelier does not have to be a single suspended unit.
-Many artistic fixtures are composed of multiple small units that are entirely customizable for a particular space.
-This is the case with Pluies de Lumière from Atelier Verart, created by glassblower Myriam Roland Gosselin in her Marrakech studio.
+Many artistic fixtures use multiple small units, which makes them customizable for a particular space.
+This is the case with Pluies de Lumière from Atelier Verart, by glassblower Myriam Roland Gosselin in her Marrakech studio.

 Modern Points of Light

 OLED stands for Organic Light Emitting Diode.
-It’s different from LED in that the electroluminescent layer that emits light is actually a film of organic compound that emits light in response to an electric current, so there is no “bulb” inside each element, Instead, the entire flat surface glows.
+It’s different from LED in that the electroluminescent layer that emits light is actually a film of organic compound that emits light in response to an electric current.
+In fact, there is no “bulb” inside each element.
+Instead, the entire flat surface glows.
 It’s a technologically and stylistically modern chandelier that’s also a conversation piece.

 Organic Light Forms

 Many people think that a modern chandelier immediately means linear and minimalist shapes, but this fixture from Ochre proves otherwise.
 The Seed Cloud Installation is a collection of individual elements that are organically shaped metal buds that house a plump glob of glass illuminated by an LED within the bud.

-It is available as a round or oval, the chandelier is made of 22 or 23 drops that are arranged in a staggered fashion to mimic falling rain.
-Crafted in Murano glass, the base of each element is finished in either 24 karat gold leaf inlay or silver.
+It is available as a round or oval and has 22 or 23 Murano glass drops arranged to mimic falling rain.
+The base of each element is either 24 karat gold leaf inlay or silver.
 As in this image, the Allure makes a dramatic impact over a glossy modern table.

 Oversized and Opulent

 The style of this chandelier is decidedly old-school opulence but recent trends have been putting this kind of fixture in all styles of homes, including modern ones.
 Hand-blown Italian glass makes up the entirety of this magnificent chandelier, from the massive base to the individual glass drops.

 The Kali by Paolo Castelli is a modern chandelier that plays off of the old structure, with arms that hold individual golden “candles.”
 Crafted entirely on the island of Murano, geometric arms hold the glass elements that are extra special: fragments of 24 karat gold leaf are suspended in the glass.

 The Venetian borosilicate glass tubes are more like a bouquet of lines and light that is somehow complex and simple at the same time.
 Hang this modern chandelier over a dining table or in a living room and it is instantly a dramatic focal point.

 Another example of an old-school style gone modern is this Au Revoir chandelier from Karman Italia.
 Designer Matteo Ugolini has put an artistic and modern twist on the basic profile by irregularly tilting the bells outward and extending some on the bottom tier to hang lower.

-It is sade from steel with a copper finish, it can also be made finished in black, matte white, bronze, nickel, brass or burnished brass.
+It is sade from steel with a copper finish, but can also have a finish that’s black, matte white, bronze, nickel, brass or burnished brass.
 The fixture is quietly elegant and speaks softly in any room of the home.